ANTM: An Aligned Neural Topic Model for Exploring Evolving Topics: Experiments

 \subsection{Datasets}

-We used several datasets for our experiments.
+Four datasets are used in our experiments for different purposes.
 The first dataset is the DBLP~\cite{ley2002dblp} archive of 168K scientific articles (title and abstract) published between 2000 and 2020.
-DBLP is an open bibliographic database, search engine, and knowledge graph that archives computer science publications.
-DBLP as a large dataset is used to compare the proposed method with DTM~\cite{blei2006dynamic} and BERTopic~\cite{grootendorst2022bertopic}.
-The second dataset is a smaller collection of 16K documents (title and abstract) extracted from arXiv~\cite{clement2019use} and published between 2006 and 2022.
-This dataset is used to compare the proposed method with two different embedding models (Data2Vec and BERT) against DETM~\cite{dieng2019dynamic} and BERTopic.
+DBLP is used to compare the proposed method with DTM~\cite{blei2006dynamic} and BERTopic~\cite{grootendorst2022bertopic}.
+The second dataset is a 16K sample of documents (title and abstract) extracted from arXiv~\cite{clement2019use} and published between 2006 and 2022.
+This dataset is used to compare ANTM with two settings (Data2Vec and BERT) against DETM~\cite{dieng2019dynamic} and BERTopic.
 The third dataset is a collection of 19K tweets~\cite{shahzad2022price} published by Elon Musk between 2017 and the end of 2022.
-Each tweet includes a text message, the date and time it was posted, and other metadata such as the number of likes and retweets.
-The final dataset is a collection of 210K articles~\cite{pinter2020nytwit} from the New York Times published between 2012 and 2022.
-This dataset includes historical and current articles on a variety of topics and includes text, images, and metadata such as the article's headline, author, and publication date.
+The last dataset is a collection of 210K articles~\cite{pinter2020nytwit} from the New York Times published between 2012 and 2022.
 Elon Musk's tweets and the New York Times dataset are used for exploratory evolutionary analysis of evolving topics based on the proposed method.
 The statistics of the datasets are summarized in \Cref{tb1}.